How to Sound Like a Native Speaker

-One of the reasons we learn Spanish and other languages is to fit in and embrace new cultures.
+One of the reasons we learn languages is to fit in and embrace new cultures.
 Languages are like portals to new worlds and new ways of thinking.
 However, many speakers make common mistakes that immediately mark them out as tourists.
 If you really want to fit in and show off your newfound language skills, you should follow these tips to sound more like a native speaker.
-Naturally when learning a language with us we will endeavour to help you pick up the local dialect you prefer, as an example our Spanish Courses offered in Leeds have instructors with many regional dialects.
+Naturally when learning a language with us we will endeavor to help you pick up the local dialect you prefer, as an example our Spanish Courses offered in Leeds have instructors with many regional dialects.

 Pay close attention to spoken language